If your flow isn't working as expected, follow this article to troubleshoot common issues.

 A common reason recipients are skipped is Smart Sending.
 Smart Sending allows you to limit the number of emails someone can receive in a given period of time so you don't have to worry about overwhelming people even if you have a lot of live flows and campaigns.

-By default, Smart Sending is set to limit people to receiving an email every 16 hours.
-You can update this setting from the account settings.
+By default, Smart Sending is set to limit people to receive an email every 16 hours.
+You can update this setting in your account's settings.

 You can see whether Smart Sending is enabled for a given email by viewing the email card — the Smart Sending icon will light up green if this feature is enabled.